 I don’t like to waste time looking for pictures.
 I want to be taking them, or working on them, using or admiring them – anything other than trying to find where the damn things have gone.
 So before I used Lightroom, I was well-known in the iView MediaPro and Extensis Portfolio communities.
-Cataloguing programs and digital asset management came naturally to someone whose background was in accounting and then financial IT consultant – I had always been into drilling down and finding answers in masses of data.
-So once I had moved from film to digital and began accumulating many thousands of pictures, I immediately applied the same skills and experience to organising my photographic workflow.
+Cataloguing programs and digital asset management came naturally to someone whose background was in accounting and then financial IT consulting – I had always been into organising information and quickly finding answers in masses of data.
+So once I had moved from film to digital and began accumulating many thousands of pictures, I naturally applied those skills and that experience to organising my photographic workflow.

-This business background distinguishes my approach to Lightroom from other authors who approached digital photography from careers as graphic artists or photographers and who see Lightroom in terms of Photoshop.
+This business background distinguishes my approach to Lightroom from other authors who approached digital photography from careers as graphic artists or photographers and who see Lightroom more from a Photoshop perspective.
 Although I had been using Photoshop long before Lightroom, I try to show Lightroom as an entirely different kind of tool – one that is as much about managing your pictures as it is about processing them.
-Unlike Photoshop, my approach is to focus on Lightroom handling images in the plural.

 Do you really want to be splattered with exclamation marks?

-I also have little patience with many of the bland tutorials and writing about Lightroom.
+I admit I have little patience with many of the bland tutorials and writing about Lightroom.
 Do you benefit from being told things are “easy” when they’re not, or hearing a technique is “awesome” when it’s really little more than turd-polishing?
-Lightroom is not a difficult program, but proficiency in it demands some effort and clear thought.
+Lightroom is not a difficult program, but proficiency demands some effort on the user’s part and a measure of clear thought.

 A fresh start

-Another problem is that tools and techniques from Photoshop’s stone age still keep getting dug up, polished, and presented very convincingly in a shiny new web site or in a freshly-printed book.
-While I don’t dispute that an old technique may still provide top quality results, shouldn’t one always say that the method is long-obsolete and relatively cumbersome, or creatively-limited – and is really best-forgotten?
-Lightroom is already generating a similar fog of outdated wisdom.
+Don’t believe that there’s more than one way to do something in Lightroom.
+It’s not like Photoshop where tools and techniques from its stone age keep getting dug up, polished, and presented so convincingly in a shiny new web site or a freshly-printed book that the reader struggles to see that an old technique may still provide top quality results but is long-obsolete, cumbersome, or creatively-limited – and is really best-forgotten?

-The trouble is, when you do think through a problem and line up all the factors, there is usually one right way to do something.
-And while there may be circumstances when the ideal way may be unsuitable, why be afraid to say that which method is actually best?
-Clarity, and occasionally a sharp tongue, will do Lightroom users good.
+There is usually one right way to do something in Lightroom – that’s its point – and while there may be circumstances when the ideal way may be unsuitable, why be afraid to say that which method is actually best?
+In my view clarity and occasionally a sharp tongue will do Lightroom users good.